-13.0 Filtering and safeguarding measures
+13 Filtering and Safeguarding Measures

 - 13.1 The school's internet has a robust filtering system which is set at an age appropriate level such that inappropriate content is filtered.
 The system logs all attempts to access the internet, including all attempts to access inappropriate content. - 13.2 Anti-virus, anti-spyware, junk mail and SPAM filtering is used on the school's network, stand-alone PCs, laptops and tablets, and is updated on a regular basis.
 Security measures are in place to ensure information about our pupils cannot be accessed by unauthorised users.
-Strong encryption is used on the wireless network to provide good security. - 14.0 All staff are expected to use email professionally and responsibly.
-See Annex 9 for further details.
+Strong encryption is used on the wireless network to provide good security.